I think it’s important to realize you can miss something, but not want it back.- Paulo Coelho

 negotiating the terms or conditions

-This stage was notably difficult for me and probably the most time consuming.
+This stage was notably difficult for me and probably the most time-consuming.
 This is because the fire from my anger stage had been put out and all I was left with were memories of the good times.
 It was as if I had forgotten the reasons I decided to leave in the first place and I began to think of ways to bring us back together.
 Dear God, I’m willing to do whatever is necessary to get my baby back!
 Please bring him back to me…

 I also developed an extreme obsession with relationship astrology.
-I would check the horoscope for my sun sign, rising sign and my moon sign hoping for a twist in fate that would bring us back together.
+I would check the horoscope for my sun sign, rising sign and my moon sign hoping for a twist of fate that would bring us back together.
 I even went as far as checking his horoscope to see when it was favorable to reach out to him.
 It was pretty crazy looking back on it now.
 But, again… it was a learning experience.

 TRY THIS: Remember why you two are no longer together.
 Go back to the statement you wrote during the denial phase and repeat that process.
 The goal here is to not venture back into the denial phase.
 You have to be proactive in your pursuit toward forward movement.